Getting gazelle intense on your debt payoff will help you to pay off your debt years earlier than your creditors want you to.

 Rather, we’re talking about people obliterating their debts YEARS ahead of when the creditors want them to be paid off.

-I would know, as my husband and I did the gazelle intense debt payoff method, and declared our own debt freedom day from $25,000 in debt on September 1, 2010, roughly ten years before our student loan creditor and two years before our car loan creditor thought we should have done.
+I would know, as my husband and I did the gazelle intense debt payoff method, and declared our own debt freedom day from $25,000 in debt on September 1, 2010.
+This was roughly TEN YEARS before our student loan creditor and two years before our car loan creditor thought we should have done it.

 This method worked so well for us, that I want to really dive into what gazelle intense means, gazelle intensity ideas to inspire you, and how to sustain motivation throughout your own debt payoff journey (because let’s be real — it can be hard to stay the course!).